InfraGard Membership Application

 Membership Requirements

-• Employed or formerly employed within critical infrastructure for at least three years.
+• Employed or formerly employed within a critical infrastructure.

 • At least 18 years of age on the date of application completion.